The Brexit transition agreement

 In terms of opportunities, it is in principle possible that the UK could strike more advantageous trade deals with third-party countries.
 For example, we can see the United States being ‘very keen’ to develop trade relationships with the rest of the world – but in practice striking a trade deal is much more difficult than making a friendly statement, especially given current international tensions over tariffs.
 But there is a possibility.
 Another opportunity is that, so far as the relationship between the EU and the UK is uncertain, it’s not impossible that you begin to see some EU businesses move into the UK, because they are uncertain of the access they will have to Britain.

 So there are some opportunities there, however with the caveat that trying to strike trade agreements with large economies is often difficult and it takes time.
 An average EU trade deal takes five to seven years to complete.
-The UK should be able to do it more quickly, as it won’t have to pass each deal with 28 countries, but it will also not have the EU’s negotiating advantage of a huge market with 500 million people.
+The UK should be able to do it quicker, as it won’t have to pass each deal with 28 countries, but it will also not have the EU’s negotiating advantage of a huge market with 500 million people.

 Sterling after Brexit: effect on the pound